 1. First Step: Request your bar exam essay answers.

 Request your answers from the Michigan Board of Law Examiners along with a certified check or money order.
 Follow instructions carefully and do this right away.
 After requesting them, you should receive your answers as well as the questions and model answers promptly.
-For specific instructions on how to request answers, please see Question # 13 in the FAQ section on the Michigan Board of Law Examiners’ website.
+You will get instructions on how to do this when you receive your score report.

 Once you have a chance to review your essay answers, you will be in better shape to tell if you were severely under-graded or if you were lucky to receive the score you did!
 It is a good idea to ask for advice from friends or colleagues.
 It is easy to be shortsighted and underestimate your answers when it is your bar exam that you have to appeal.
 Many times, others can see the potential to recover points where you cannot.

 2. Calculate How Many Raw Points You Need on Appeal:

 UPDATE FOR JULY 2014 MICHIGAN BAR EXAM TAKERS and beyond: Because the Michigan Board of Law Examiners is now using a “converted essay score” to calculate the number of points received, the below formula will not work to figure out how many points you need.
 Since the BLE is not telling us how essay scores are calculated now, it is difficult to figure out how many points are needed on appeal.
 We will update this post when we discover a clear way to figure out the number of points needed.
 The important thing to keep in mind is that if you failed by, say, two points, you do not only need two points on appeal.
 You may even need four points back to win an appeal.